Keisei 3400 series

 The Keisei 3400 series (京成3400形) is a three-door commuter electric multiple unit (EMU) train type operated by the private railway operator Keisei Electric Railway in the Tokyo area of Japan since 1993.

+Operations

-The trains are not able to run on the Narita Sky Access line.
+The 3400 series often run on Keisei Main Line services, as well as through services onto the Toei Asakusa Line, Keikyu Main Line, Keikyu Airport Line, and Hokuso Line.
+The trains do not typically run on the Narita Sky Access Line.

 Formations

 As of 1 April 2016, the fleet consists of five eight-car sets, formed as shown below, with six motored cars.

 Cars 2 and 7 are each fitted with two single-arm pantographs, while car 5 has one.

 History

 The 3400 series trains entered service in 1993, and were built using the underframes and control equipment from the original AE series Skyliner Limited Express EMUs and steel bodies based on the (stainless steel bodied) 3700 series EMUs.
-Set 3408 was withdrawn in 2020.
+Construction continued until 1995.

+Withdrawal

+Following the introduction of new 3100 series EMUs for use on Narita Sky Access Line services, Keisei began relegating its 3050 series fleet to mainline operations, thus resulting in the 3400 series fleet being withdrawn from 2020.
+As of September 2023, one 3400 series set remains in operation.